E-Joulain/Slicer_Shoulder-angles-analysis/README.md

 # Installation

+## Installing 3D Slicer

+To use Shoulder-angles-analysis with 3D Slicer, you'll need to download and install 3D Slicer.
+This extension supports the stable and preview versions of 3D Slicer, version 5.3 or higher.
+For more information on installing 3D Slicer, check out the 3D Slicer Documentation

+## Add extension
 Download or clone the repository.

 In 3D Slicer, open Edit → Application Settings → Modules → Additional Module Paths: